pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 - And it will have __deleted your GitHub Desktop settings__!
 Argh!
 --

-- Basically you'll have to
+- Basically each day on a CDA computer you will
   - __Sign in to GitHub Desktop__ again
   - __Clone your `cart253` repository__ again
   - And get back to work